Donald "Duck" Dunn: 1960s: First bands

-After Cropper began playing guitar with their friend Charlie Freeman, Dunn decided to learn to play the bass guitar.
+After Cropper began playing guitar with their friend Charlie Freeman, Dunn decided to learn the bass guitar.
 Eventually, along with drummer Terry Johnson, the four became the Royal Spades.
 The Messick High School group added keyboardist Jerry Lee "Smoochy" Smith, singer Ronnie Angel (also known as Stoots), and a budding young horn section in baritone saxophone player Don Nix, tenor saxophone player Charles "Packy" Axton, and trumpeter (and future co-founder of the Memphis Horns) Wayne Jackson.

 Cropper has noted how the self-taught Dunn started out playing along with records, filling in what he thought should be there.
 "That's why Duck Dunn's bass lines are very unique," Cropper said, "They're not locked into somebody's schoolbook somewhere".
 Axton's mother, Estelle, and her brother Jim Stewart owned Satellite Records and signed the band, who had a national hit with "Last Night" in 1961 under their new name, the "Mar-Keys".

 Booker T. and the M.G.'s was founded by Cropper and Booker T. Jones in 1962, with the drummer Al Jackson, Jr. The original bassist, on early hits such as "Green Onions", was Lewie Steinberg; Dunn replaced him in 1965.

 Late 1960s–1970s: Session musician

-Stax became known for Jackson's drum sound, the sound of the Memphis Horns, and Dunn's grooves.
-The MG's and Dunn's bass lines on songs like Otis Redding's "Respect" and "I Can't Turn You Loose", Sam & Dave's "Hold On, I'm Comin'", and Albert King's "Born Under a Bad Sign" influenced musicians everywhere.
+Stax Records became known for the sound of the Booker T & the MG's, Memphis Horns and the Mar-Keys.
+The MG's and Dunn's bass lines on songs like Otis Redding's "Respect" and "I Can't Turn You Loose", Sam & Dave's "Hold On, I'm Comin'", and Albert King's "Born Under a Bad Sign" influenced R&B musicians.

-As an instrumental group, they continued to experiment with the album McLemore Avenue (their reworking of the Beatles' Abbey Road) and on their final album, Melting Pot (1971), which featured basslines that to this day serve as a source of inspiration for hip-hop artists.
+As an instrumental group, they continued to experiment with the album McLemore Avenue (their reworking of the Beatles' Abbey Road) and on their final album, Melting Pot (1971), which featured bass lines that to this day inspire hip-hop artists.
 In the 1970s, Jones and Cropper left Stax, but Dunn and Jackson stayed with the label.
 Dunn worked with Elvis Presley on his 1973 RCA Album Raised on Rock.

-In 1971, when the rhythm guitarist Tom Fogerty left Creedence Clearwater Revival (CCR), the remaining members discussed with Dunn the possibility of his joining the group, with their current bassist, Stu Cook, moving to guitar.
 Booker T. and the MG's had performed in concert and jammed in the studio with CCR in the past, and Dunn in particular had become friends with the band members.
-However, CCR ultimately decided to remain a trio from then on.
+Dunn worked with Creedence Clearwater Revival (CCR)'s album "Willy and the Poor Boys, and Dunn and Stu Cook joined Doug Clifford's album " Cosmo".